PieroZ01/Adaptive_time-stepping_for_Navier-Stokes/README.md

 Overall, the adaptive time-stepping algorithm can be a valuable tool for controlling the time step size and optimizing the computational efficiency of the simulations, ensuring that the solution is accurate and the computational costs are optimized.

+### Possible Future Extensions

+This project could be extended adding to the adaptive time-stepping algorithm also an **adaptive mesh refinement** technique, which could further improve the accuracy of the simulations, while not significantly increasing their computational costs.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->